rihemebh/Security-cheat-sheet/README.md

 ## DH
 DLP : Discrete logarithm problem : find s so that x = g^s mod m

-p and g are public infos
+p (prime number) and g are public infos

 **Algorithm**: A and B want to communicate with each other by sharing the same Key
 1. A chooses a random number "a" between 0 and p-1